Table of Contents

 Marked for Death

-Beginning at 2nd level, when you hit a creature with an attack roll, you can focus your senses upon that creature, marking it as your quarry.
-Alternatively, you can mark a creature by studying its tracks or other traces of its presence for at least 10 minutes.
-Your mark lasts until you finish a short or long rest, or until you fall unconscious or use this feature again to mark another creature.
+Starting at 2nd level, when you hit a creature with an attack roll, you can choose to focus your senses on that creature, marking it as your quarry.
+The target remains marked until it dies, or until you finish a short or long rest, fall unconscious, or use this feature again to mark another creature.

-When you successfully damage your quarry with a weapon attack or a ranger spell that requires an attack roll, you can increase that damage by one roll of your Quarry Die, which is a d6.
-You can also add your Quarry Die to any Intelligence or Wisdom checks you make to locate your quarry, determine its intentions, or recall information about it.
+Whenever you successfully damage your quarry with a weapon attack or a ranger spell that requires an attack roll, you can increase that damage by one roll of your Quarry Die.
+This die starts as a d6 and scales with you as you gain Ranger levels, as shown in the Ranger table.

-You can mark quarry the number of times shown for your ranger level in the Mark Uses column of the Ranger table.
+You can use this feature to designate quarry the number of times shown for your ranger level in the Ranger table.
 You regain one expended use when you finish a short rest and all expended uses when you finish a long rest.

 Ranger Company